corda/corda-docs/content/en/docs/cenm/1.3/sub-zones.md

 {{< important >}}
 The relationship between the zone operator and the notary operator is left to the discretion of the zone operator.
-The important part from the perspective of the ENM is that the signed Node Info is transferred from the notary operator to the zone operator.
+The important part from the perspective of the CENM is that the signed Node Info is transferred from the notary operator to the zone operator.